dkielty2/ChatGPT_Detect/README.md

 # ChatGPT_Detect

 ## Application Link:
-The current form of the application is available at this link:
+The current form of the application is available at this link:[link](link)

 Please note: This is a temporary server so the application may not be accessible long-term after the completion of this project.